A NSW Government website

 Visual accessibility

-• The component meets WCAG 2.2 AA colour contrast requirements
+• The component meets WCAG 2.2 AA colour contrast requirements.

 Assistive technology testing